AltSysrq/avalanche/SPEC.md

   the same substitution of the macro result in the same substitution.

 - A Bareword beginning with `>` refers to the syntax units following the macro invoker.
-It must match the pattern `>[0-9]*(-[0-9]+)[*+]?`.
-The first of the optional integers indicates the index of the first syntax unit to be substituted, 1-indexed from the left, and the second indicates the index of the last syntax unit to be substituted, 1-indexed from the _right_.
+It must match the pattern `>[0-9]*(-[0-9]+)?[*+]?`.
+The first of the optional integers indicates the index of the first syntax unit to be substituted, 0-indexed from the left, and the second indicates the index of the last syntax unit to be substituted, 0-indexed from the _right_.
 Both are inclusive, but result in an empty list if the beginning is after the end.
 A trailing `*` indicates that zero or more values are to be substituted; `+` indicates that one or more values are to be substituted.

-  - A lone `>` expands to all syntax units following the macro invoker, even if there are none.
+  - A lone `>` expands to all syntax units following the macro invoker, but results in an error if there are none.

-  - If a trailing `+` or `*` is given, both integers default to 1 if omitted.
+  - If a trailing `+` or `*` is given, both integers default to 0 if omitted.
-    An error occurs if the token expands to zero elements.
+    An error occurs if the token expands to zero elements in the case of `+`;
+    `*` prevents any error from occurring if a range expands to zero elements.

   - If only one of the integers is given and neither `+` nor `*` is given, only the single syntax unit at that index is used to replace the unit.
 An error